albertofrattini/config-api-node/README.md

 -   Extending the current documentation with more descriptions and working examples for each endpoint.
 -   Increase the test coverage and introducing the usage of libraries, such as Supertest, to avoid spawning the application whenever we need to test it.
 -   Extending the Prisma error handling to cover all the possible failures.
 Alongside this, it would be nice to move error messages into a centralized file for easier manipulation and accessibility.
+-   The usage of Typescript is minimal in the project.
+We need to increase the code covered by typing.